DiegoPatcheco/Bloodify-Appium_SkillDemo/README.md

 # Bloodify-Appium_SkillDemo

 ## Overview
 Bloodify-Appium_SkillDemo is a project built to efficiently automate mobile application testing across Android platforms.
-It demonstrates expertise in Java, Appium, mobile testing, TestNG, device handling, CI/CD integration, and strong problem-solving and debugging skills for cross-platform environments.
+It demonstrates expertise in Java, Appium, mobile testing, TestNG, device handling, and strong problem-solving and debugging skills for cross-platform environments.

 ## Features
 - Built using **Appium** and **TestNG** for robust and scalable test automation.